 Using the internet to create more intimate connections between writers, thought leaders, and readers felt like a worthwhile use of the medium.
 At the very least, these folks needed help using the medium to their advantage.

 And so etherweave was born.
 My first clients were, naturally, those closest to me — authors Christopher Castellani (my spouse), Michael Lowenthal, Scott Heim, Steve Almond, Jenna Blum, Elinor Lipman, and Stephen McCauley were among the first to take me up on my offer.
 Boston-based literary arts nonprofit GrubStreet and Cambridge-based chamber chorus Musica Sacra were my first institutional clients.
 (I had already been working with UK music group Cocteau Twins — a dream — for years by then.)
 From there, things really took off.

-I am quite proud of, and deeply grateful for, the diverse and international roster of acclaimed authors across many genres, publishing houses, journalists, nonprofit organizations, academics, musicians, artists, colleges, and universities who have trusted me — and continue to trust me — with creating and curating their online presence over these last 20 years, allowing me to keep this a sustainable, if small, enterprise.
+I am quite proud of, and deeply grateful for, the diverse and international roster of acclaimed authors across many genres, publishing houses, journalists, nonprofit organizations, academics, musicians, artists, colleges, and universities who have trusted me — and continue to trust me — with creating and curating their online presence over these last 20-plus years, allowing me to keep this a sustainable, if small, enterprise.

 If you would like to join our little family, feel free to reach out.
 I’d love to hear your story.